 Having explored the Mehrangarh Fort, the cenotaphs of Jaswant Thada and Mandore and the Umaid Bhavan Palace we earmark our last day for the Old Blue City Walk.
 Our knowledgeable guide Narpat Singh from Rajasthan Routes Pvt.
 Ltd. meets us on the dot at our hotel.
 Our walk begins from the Mehrangarh fort which provides a bird’s eye view of the blue city- an ocean of quadrilateral homes juxtaposed to the dusty desert.

 But why were the houses painted blue?
 Several reasons have been proposed from the blue colour helping to cool down the homes to it repelling mosquitoes, to it being a symbol of Brahmans who enjoyed higher status in the Indian caste system!
-As we descend the fort, we soon find ourselves in the Old Blue City which is a maze of indigo homes, winding lanes and chowks.
-Had it not been for our guide we would surely find ourselves lost as it is next to impossible to differentiate houses based on colour or structure which perhaps a local with discerning eyes would be apt at but for first-timers like us, it seems surreal.
+As we descend the fort, we soon find ourselves in the Old Blue City.
+It is a maze of indigo homes, winding lanes and chowks.
+Had it not been for our guide we would surely find ourselves lost.
+It is next to impossible to differentiate houses based on colour or structure which perhaps a local with discerning eyes would be apt at but for first-timers like us, it seems surreal.

 A home with an ornamental blue door and painted entrance complete with the symbol of Om, a swastika (not to be confused with the Nazi symbol), ‘kalash’ (coconut in a pot with mango leaves) has a silver handprint prominently displayed with a garland of marigold.
-Our guide explains that a woman from this family had committed Sati i.e. sacrificed her life on the funeral pyre of her husband, a practice that has since been abolished.
+Our guide explains that a woman from this family had committed Sati.
+She had sacrificed her life on the funeral pyre of her husband, a practice that has since been abolished.
 To honour her sacrifice the family has embellished her hand print in silver.
-It is these narratives and stories which throw light on the practices and traditions of the past that are a highlight of the trip.
+These narratives and stories which throw light on the practices and traditions of the past are a highlight of the trip.

-As we move ahead, we see doors of homes wide open as women go about with their daily routine of cooking, cleaning, washing and performing religious rituals of arti and pooja.
+As we move ahead, we see doors of homes wide open.
+Women go about with their daily routine of cooking, cleaning, washing and performing religious rituals of arti and pooja.
 They don’t mind as we try and enter the courtyards of their homes to get a photo or to better appreciate a detail.
 They smile or seem oblivious as this has now become a routine for them to have ‘guest tourists.’

-Pigeonholes were an important inclusion while making havelis as they were believed to absorb negative vibes and thus protect the inmates!
+Pigeonholes were an important inclusion while making havelis.They were believed to absorb negative vibes and thus protect the inmates!
 While something as minuscule as having pigeonholes was taken care of while constructing havelis one may wonder why these magnificent, opulent havelis have open sewers, gutters and lack basic drainage systems.
-Our guide clarifies that in earlier times manual scavenging or the manual removal of human excreta by human workers was the norm, so a proper drainage system was never planned and functional.
-Soon this practice was eliminated, and toilets were constructed as an extension or later addition to the havelis, but because they were never part of the original plan were haphazardly designed.
+Our guide clarifies that in earlier times manual scavenging or the manual removal of human excreta by human workers was the norm,.
+So a proper drainage system was never planned and functional.
+Soon this practice was eliminated, and toilets were constructed as an extension or later addition to the havelis.
+But because they were never part of the original plan were haphazardly designed.

-We are now at a ‘chowk’ or the intersection of four roads which has a peepal tree surrounded by a raised platform and a tall tower with niches to hold diyas or lamps which are lit up during the Indian festivals like Diwali.
+We are now at a ‘chowk’ or the intersection of four roads which has a peepal tree surrounded by a raised platform and a tall tower.
+It has niches to hold diyas or lamps which are lit up during the Indian festivals like Diwali.
 It is these chowks that become important landmarks for addresses as it then becomes easier to navigate the old city.
-We notice the Jharokas or overhanging enclosed balconies with intricate jali or latticework from which women could get a sneak peek into the outside world from the privacy of their homes.
+We notice the Jharokas or overhanging enclosed balconies with intricate jali or latticework.
+From them women could get a sneak peek into the outside world from the privacy of their homes.

 We bid goodbye to the lady of the haveli and set out to explore more.
 On the way, we see a kiosk where mirchi badas and kachoris are being prepared.
 These are local delicacies which everyone must try.
 A little further our guide awkwardly points to a statue of ‘God of Sex’.
 Yes, you read that right!
 While it is still considered taboo to talk about sex in some sections of the Indian society this statue brazenly stands on the street in the old city.

 As we walk further, we see a goldsmith hunched over a stone carving a gold ornament.
 A few steps away we see a craftswoman sticking mirrors and multicoloured beads to make colourful ‘torans’.
-We walk further and find ourselves near a stepwell called Toorji Ka Jhalra which is not included in most local itineraries but is worth a look.
+We walk further and find ourselves near a stepwell called Toorji Ka Jhalra.
+It is not included in most local itineraries but is worth a look.
 It reminds me of the stepwells I have seen in Gujarat like Rani Ki Vav and Adalaj Ki Vav.
-Youngsters, including a couple in bridal finery, are posing to get Instagram and Facebook worthy pics that will hopefully fetch them numerous likes.
+Youngsters, including a couple in bridal finery, are posing to get Instagram and Facebook worthy pics.
+They will hopefully fetch them numerous likes.

-We are now near the Sardar Market gateway, on the corner of which is a famous omelette shop that sells different varieties of omelettes and has been featured on ‘Lonely Planet’ screams a hoarding.
-As we enter Sadar Market, the colourful bazaar is buzzing with locals, motorcyclists are zipping by and shopkeepers are howling to attract shoppers.
+We are now near the Sardar Market gateway, on the corner of which is a famous omelette shop.
+It sells different varieties of omelettes and has been featured on ‘Lonely Planet’ screams a hoarding.
+As we enter Sadar Market, the colourful bazaar is buzzing with locals.
+Motorcyclists are zipping by and shopkeepers are howling to attract shoppers.
 At the nucleus is the ‘Ghantaghar’ or Clocktower which local guides describe as the ‘Big Ben of Rajasthan’.
 It was built by Maharaja Sardar Singh about 200 years ago.
-Sri Mishrilal’s outlet is close to the Clocktower and sells Makhaniya lassi with dollops of fresh butter, which is worthy of savouring.
+Sri Mishrilal’s outlet is close to the Clocktower.
+It sells Makhaniya lassi with dollops of fresh butter, which is worthy of savouring.
 We explore some of the shops selling indigo block print outfits, handicrafts and leather items close by.